190n/zip8/README.md

 ## Limitations

-- The CHIP-8 font (FX29 instruction) is not supported (FX29 works and gives you a memory address, but no sprite data is there).
 - Sound is not exposed via the C API.
 - Keyboard input is exposed but neither host (web or Arduino) uses it yet.